 Any paranoia about wind or storms fled my body as soon as the descent started.
-Knowing I was crossing crevassed terrain, I didn’t stray far from my old tracks, using the faulty-but-oft-used idea that previously-traveled snow is tested and safe.
+Knowing I was crossing crevassed terrain, I didn’t stray far from my old tracks, using the faulty-but-oft-used theory that previously-traveled snow is tested and safe.
 I found the best powder of the mountain on the north side lower on the ridge, and carved as much as a I could on the way down, barely stopping but for the view.
 I descended the mountain on my splitboard in 20 minutes, comparable to Galen’s and my descent previously.

 I reached the Confluence by early afternoon, already accepting I might not have crust to ski out on due to the unseasonable heat.
-Overjoyed to discover some bacon I believed I’d forgotten, I started my way down the valley and was pleasantly-surprised to find the crust lasted all the way to the end of the moraine, but no further.
+Overjoyed to discover some pocket bacon I believed I’d forgotten, I started my way down the valley and was pleasantly-surprised to find the crust lasted all the way to the end of the moraine, but no further.

 My long cross country ski poles plunged through multiple layers of snow as I used them to push me across the frozen creek.
 Arriving at my car over half a day after departing, I struggled up the slopes and removed my boots before I could sit down.
 My obsession with skate skiing this winter had left my feet soft and without muscle stamina to survive long days inside hard boots; the pain was intense but not unbearable.

 I drove north back to Michael’s Creek and left a note on the car of a few climber friends I knew were in the area, who were attempting to navigate the ridge above Michael’s Creek.
-I drove south to a pullout near Rainbow Ridge that happened to have 4G cell service and slept for the night.
+I drove south to a pullout near Rainbow Ridge that happened to have cell service and slept for the night.
 My mind was still attempting to convince me to try my luck for a third peak on Sunday by taking a steep-but-direct route up Rainbow Ridge from the road.
 A rainstorm that evening quenched any further thoughts of such a feat.
 The drive home the next day was uneventful and beautiful, and I accepted this was going to be my only trip to the Deltas this season.
 I was at peace.